jerolba/jfleet/README.md

 As JPA, JFleet follows the convention of using the field name if no @Column name is provided, or the class name if no @Table name is provided.

-Given a collection of objects Customer to persist in MySql with the Load Data technique you only need to provide a JDBC Connection:
+Given a collection of objects Customer to persist in MySql with the Load Data technique, you only need to provide a JDBC Connection:

 ```java